Thasinmahmudbd/Thasinmahmudbd/README.md

 - 👋 Hi, I’m Thasin.
 - 👀 I’m interested in Web development, UX & UI design.
+I work with laravel.
-- 🌱 I’m currently learning laravel frame work.
+- 🌱 I’m currently learning react.
 - 💞️ I’m looking to collaborate on web based projects.
 - 📫 You can email me on thasinmahmud.bd@gmail.com.
 I am always open to learn new things and meet new people.